Spanish language: Vocabulary

 Spanish vocabulary has been influenced by several languages.
-As in other European languages, Classical Greek words (Hellenisms) are abundant in the terminologies of several fields, including art, science, politics, nature, etc. Its vocabulary has also been influenced by Arabic, having developed during the Al-Andalus era in the Iberian Peninsula, with around 8% of its vocabulary having Arabic lexical roots.
+As in other European languages, Classical Greek words (Hellenisms) are abundant in the terminologies of several fields, including art, science, politics, nature, etc. Its vocabulary has also been influenced by Arabic, having developed during the Al-Andalus era in the Iberian Peninsula, with about 8% of its vocabulary having Arabic lexical roots.
 It may have also been influenced by Basque, Iberian, Celtiberian, Visigothic, and other neighboring Ibero-Romance languages.
 Additionally, it has absorbed vocabulary from other languages, particularly other Romance languages such as French, Mozarabic, Portuguese, Galician, Catalan, Occitan, and Sardinian, as well as from Quechua, Nahuatl, and other indigenous languages of the Americas.
 In the 18th century, words taken from French referring above all to fashion, cooking and bureaucracy were added to the Spanish lexicon.
 In the 19th century, new loanwords were incorporated, especially from English and German, but also from Italian in areas related to music, particularly opera and cooking.
 In the 20th century, the pressure of English in the fields of technology, computing, science and sports was greatly accentuated.

 In general, Hispanic America is more susceptible to loanwords from English or Anglicisms.
 For example: mouse (computer mouse) is used in Hispanic America, in Spain ratón is used.
 This happens largely due to closer contact with the United States.
 For its part, Spain is known by the use of Gallicisms or words taken from neighboring France (such as the Gallicism ordenador in European Spanish, in contrast to the Anglicism computador or computadora in American Spanish).